MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Environmental-discovery-for-Microsoft-Teams-rollout.md

 Existing collaboration platform summary
 ---------------------------------------

-> [!NOTE]Use the following table to capture information about your existing collaboration platform deployment.
+Use the following table to capture information about your existing collaboration platform deployment.

 > | Question | Answer | Comments |
 > |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------|